I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_vsync_info2.md

 ## Members

-`Flags`

-Flag to indicate whether the scheduler should call DXGKDDI_POSTMULTIPLANEOVERLAYPRESENT for this plane

 `LayerIndex`

 The zero-based index of the overlay plane to display.
 The top plane (in the z-direction) has index zero.
 The planes' index values must be sequential from top to bottom.